tonybaloney/vscode-pets/README.md

 ![screenshot4](https://github.com/tonybaloney/vscode-pet/raw/master/screenshot-4.gif)

+_*Clippy does not play with balls._

 # Credits

-The media assets for this extension were licensed from itch.io
+The cat, dog, and snake media assets for this extension were licensed from itch.io.

+[Marc Duiker](https://twitter.com/marcduiker) created the Clippy media assets.